Understanding your energy usage

 Switching supplier is easy – and only takes a few minutes online.

 It’s also worth signing up to our Energy Monitor alerts when you run a quote.
-Simply select the amount you’d like to save, and we will automatically let you know when there is a deal available with the requested savings.
+Simply tell us the amount you’d like to save, and we will automatically let you know when there is a deal available with the requested savings.

 While some of the steps below will involve a hefty cost at the outset, over time, you will reap the rewards in terms of savings on your energy bills: